 I’m sorry, who the heck asked for this movie?
-I guess the producers thought they could remake a movie from the 50s and thought younger audience members wouldn’t notice.
+I guess the producers thought they could remake a movie from the 50s and assumed younger audience members wouldn’t notice.
 How many more crappy remakes that try to ignore the existence of the original are we going to get?
 This movie is beyond saving.
 If the shaky cinematography, awful editing, wooden performances, lackluster direction, and ugly effects weren’t enough, we also have a script with literally no new ideas.
 Instead of subtlety and an epic scale, we have Jesus popping up every other scene like a Jehovah’s Witness, and a claustrophobic feeling (due to the lack of wide, sweeping shots).
 How the same director of the extremely entertaining Wanted created this boring retread is beyond me.
 The best thing I can say about this waste is that it reminded people how well-constructed the original is.

 Ab-so-lute-ly EVERYTHING about this movie can be summed up in one word, “No.” The premise?
 No. The acting?
 No. The F/X?
 No. The release date?
 Really?
 This movie isn’t even bad enough to be considered a throwback to the cheesiness of the 90s.
 I should have given it an F, but I digress.
 Hopefully Emmerich won’t ever direct again.
 What?
 They’ve already announced the third sequel and a Stargate remake?
 That does it, I’m raiding 20th Century Fox HQ with a shotgun in one hand and bubblegum in the other.